pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 will require we scan the roots precisely, not conservatively.

 {% marginblock %}
-One problem with assuring that a word on the stack is precisely identified is that it requires close cooperation with the compiler backend.
+One problem with ensuring that a word on the stack is precisely identified is that it requires close cooperation with the compiler backend.
 E.g. if the backend (LLVM in the case of `rustc`) is permitted to reuse a stack slot for two values of different types (and disjoint extents) then we need to take care that the GC knows whether the current value in that slot is or is not a GC reference.
-(LLVM is a very expressive backend, so it provides ways to ensure that this scenario does not happen, but it is not automatic.)
+(LLVM is a very expressive backend, so it provides mechanisms to account for this scenario, but it is not automatic.)
 {% endmarginblock %}
 A given word in memory can be *precisely* scanned if we ensure that the root's location in memory is